The Lake Erie Amateur Radio Association - WB8CQR WR8ABC

 Section 2.
 No member shall be liable to the corporation for any loss of corporation property or damage thereto unless such loss or damage is caused by his own gross negligence or willful misconduct.

-ARTICLE VII - AMENDMENT OF BYLAWS
+ARTICLE VIII - AMENDMENT OF BYLAWS

-These Bylaws may be amended or new Bylaws may be adopted by affirmative vote of a majority of the active members present and voting at the regular meeting following a regular meeting at which the proposed amendment or new Bylaw is submitted in writing signed by a proposer and seconder and read to the members present.
+Section 1.
+These Bylaws may be amended or new Bylaws may be adopted by affirmative vote of a majority of the active members present and voting at the regular meeting following a regular meeting at which the proposed amendment or new Bylaw is submitted in writing signed by a proposer and seconder and the motion to adopt the amendment(s) shall be read to the members present.

-ARTICLE VIII - QUORUM
+ARTICLE IX - QUORUM

+Section 1.
 A majority of the Trustees currently in office shall constitute a quorum for any meeting or other action of the Trustees.

 Section 2.
 Five active members, at least two of whom shall be officers, shall constitute a quorum at any regular monthly meeting of members of the corporation.